ScientificArchisman/ScientificArchisman/README.md

 ---

-I am currently a **physics** student doing my undergraduate studies.
+I am currently a **physics** student going for my masters ar IIT Kgp

 I am moderately experienced with Python and  am dabbling in the fields of **Machine Learning and Deep learning** (especially Convolutional Neural Networks) for my work.